natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 .compress(2,uVar3,**param_1 + 4,iVar1 + -4,*piVar2,auStack24);
 ```

-This function call matches the same function call found in Ross Williams' code
+This function call has the same signature as the one found in Ross Williams'
-that I used when blindly reimplementing `LZRWDecodeHandle()`, but with one
+code that I used when blindly reimplementing `LZRWDecodeHandle()`, but with one
 interesting difference that stands out.
 The first four bytes of the packed data
 are ignored, as indicated by the +4 offset to the array, and the -4 offset to
 the length of the array.
 I added the same offsets to my implementation and